 The Texas Department of Public Safety's Private Security Bureau issues non-commissioned officer (unarmed security) registrations and armed security officer commissions.
 The Bureau also licenses personal protection officers.

-There are a few generic qualification the applicant must meet.
+The applicant must meet several generic qualifications.
 He must be 18 years of age.
 He can not have been dishonorably discharged from the military.
 The applicant must not have committed certain types of misdemeanor offenses in the five years prior to the submission of the application.
-Examples of these misdemeanors include theft, issuance of a bad check for child support, abuse while in an official capacity and other moral turpitude offense.
+Examples of these misdemeanors include theft, issuance of a bad check for child support, abuse while in an official capacity and other moral turpitude offenses.
 Additionally several other misdemeanor offenses committed within five years of the application date may also disqualify the applicant although the disqualification may be subject to the discretion of the Bureau.
 Examples of these offenses include indecent exposure, criminal trespass and breach of computer security.
 And, many types of felony offenses also potentially disqualify the applicant.
 Examples include theft, robbery, perjury, larceny, kidnapping and embezzlement.

 During the training the student must score at least 75% on each written examination.

 Non-commissioned officers do not have to sit for any continuing education.
 Commissioned officers must take six hours of continuing education prior to renewing a license.